How To Redo Acrylic Nails [8 Easy To Follow Steps!]

 3. Combine the acrylic monomer with the powder

-Next, take your acrylic powder and pour it into a small container such as a bottle cap or a garnish bowl.
-Then grab your acrylic liquid and dip your applicator brush into the liquid.
 After doing so, take the brush and gently dip it into the acrylic powder until it forms a small ball of taste on the tip.
-You may need to repeat this step three or four times to get a nice-sized bead of acrylic paste to apply to your nails.
+You may need to repeat this step three or four times to apply a nice-sized bead of acrylic paste to your nails.

 4. Apply the acrylic to your nail